#b. 1943 chinese

 Rita Kai-Kee would carry the bitterness of Kenny's loss and the cruelty of war’s cost until her death in August 1983.
 Lock died seven months later.

 After my mother's passing in 2001, my then-grieving father had dispassionately set all of her personal effects, records, and old photos for disposal.
 I reclaimed a portion of her captured memories from a grim jumble of items he had discarded for the dump.
-Among the carefully compiled sets of letters and photos about her side of the family, were the small snapshots of her with Kenny.
+Among the carefully compiled sets of letters and photos about her side of the family, were the small snapshots of her with Kenny and his portrait in uniform.
 My mother’s archive provided glimpses into a personal life in which Dad had played no part, separated by a ferry ride and later a new Bay Bridge.
-As such, her mementos formed a sentimental narrative, ending on the eve of her encountering my father in San Francisco Chinatown’s Powell Garage in 1953.
+As such, her mementos comprised a sentimental narrative, ending on the eve of her encountering my father in San Francisco Chinatown’s Powell Garage in 1953.

 I was brought into the world about a year later.
-Decades later I would find among a pile of baby gift cards from family and friends the small card sent to my mother by “Mom” and “Pop” Kai-Kee.
-Their names had been included on the baby announcement list.
+Decades later, I would find among a pile of baby gift cards from family and friends the small card sent to my mother by “Mom” and “Pop” Kai-Kee.
+My mother had included their names on my birth announcement list.

 Tumblr media Tumblr media